SOLD OUT THROUGH APRIL-MAY 2018 - SEE BOTTOM OF PAGE FOR DETAILS

-These geckos are big sellers for reptile specialty shops, reptile show vendors, reptile specialty stores and other breeders who buy them to supplement their own inventory.
-They cherry-pick their favorites, of course.
+These are geckos that are too nice/valuable to be sold through our distributors, and they've proven to be big sellers for reptile specialty shops, reptile show vendors, and even other established breeders who buy them to supplement their own inventory...they usually keep their favorites, obviously. :-)

+Why are these geckos so cheap?
 They can't be that nice, or there must be a catch, right?

 How long should I wait to sell them?
 Any pointers?

 Seasonal Pricing & Availability

 Due to seasonal peaks and lulls in production, and the occasional spike in demand, pricing and availability are subject to change at any time.